brandonchaffee/arbitria/docs/mod-appendix.rst

 Contract            ``GenericModifcation.sol``

-Description         | Internal function used for exeuction of modification functions and their respective
+Description         | Internal function used for execution of modification functions and their respective
                     | payloads.
 This function uses assembly to execute the targeted function from the
                     | modification's given signature and appends the modification's payload as arguments
                     | to targeted function.
 The targeted function executes from the contract itself.